Skyfrei/skyfrei/README.md

 <p>

 Hi 👋, I am an enthusiastic and ambitious software developer.
 I specialise in Game development and Graphical software development.
-I love to network, join new communities and add value ✨
+I love to network, join new communities.

 <div>
 <details>